Getting Started With Digital Marketing – Actionable Tips From Leading Marketers

 “Focus on being visually compelling with a good mix of images and short videos.
 Invite your audience to engage as best you can.
 Allocate even a nominal budget to elevate the reach of your content to the right audience, primarily when you’re first starting.”– Mari Smith

 In a vast sea of online content that is being generated and pushed out every day from all angles, it can feel challenging to create engaging, shareable content that adds value for your brand and drives clicks, leads, and sales.
-Keep these expert tips in mind:
+Keep these expert tips in mind when getting started with digital marketing:

 1. Start with a Plan.
 If you don’t have a clear sense of what you want to get out of your marketing efforts, they most likely will not pay off.
 Creating content is hard and takes time.
 Don’t let that go to waste.
 Instead, start with a strong marketing plan.